hanchon-live/docs/_posts/2021-05-09-landing-with-styled-components-and-react-bootstrap.md

     }
 }`
 ```
-In the Browser we should see something like this:
+In the browser you should see something like this:
 {% include figure image_path="/assets/posts/landing-page/button-with-fontAwesome-icon.jpeg" alt="button with font awesome icon styled" caption="" %}

-### Add responsive breakpoints in our styled components:
+### Add responsive breakpoints with styled components

-When we are in mobile, our logo is pretty big.
-We should give it a smaller width for this case.
-In our StyledImage we have to add @media.
-You have to write these specifications from highest to lowest.
+In `mobile`, let's give a smaller width to our logo.

+Add in `StyledImage` `@media`.

 ```javascript
 const StyledImage = styled(Image)`{